Cambridge-ICCS/FTorch/examples/2_ResNet18/README.md

 python3 resnet18.py
 ```

-It should produce the result:
+When using single precision, it should produce the result:

 ```
 Top 5 results: